KyleMohney/kylemohney.com/rooted-vitality/sql/tables.md

 | created_at        | timestamp with time zone |
 | updated_at        | timestamp with time zone |
 | client_serial     | text                     |

+Workflow =

+New Match is made = match AND project status = pending.
+Practitioner accepts = match AND project status = in-progress Practitioner declines = match status = declined Practitioner blocks = match status = declined client changes dropdown to hired = match AND project status change to Hired and CLOSE client changes dropdown to not hired = match status changes to not hired and match closes client cancels project itself = project status AND ALL match status change to not hired  and CLOSE